OrderBook Contract

 4. Refunds locked collateral to user

-5. Updates user's active orders list
+5. Updates the user's active order count

 6. Returns success status for each cancellation